How to Listen to Your Body: 4 Pathways to Somatic Awareness

 Proprioception is your body's sense of where it is in space and how it's moving.
 It's what allows you to touch your nose with your eyes closed or know the angle of your elbow without looking.

-I often invite clients to explore the difference between having their feet hip-width apart versus closer together, or to notice how their sense of stability shifts when they lean slightly forwards or back.
-What's fascinating is how quickly people can sense these differences, even when traditional body scanning feels inaccessible.
+I’ll invite people to explore the different sensations when they stand with their feet hip-width apart versus closer together, or to notice how their sense of stability shifts when they lean slightly forwards or back.
+We tend to be able to sense these differences pretty easily, even when traditional body scanning feels far away.

 Proprioceptive practices might include: